ethdebug/solidity-data-representation/src/locations-detailed.md

 address `0x80` (skipping the first four words of memory as Solidity reserves these for internal purposes).
-Memory being a padded location, each takes up one word (although note that as per the [previous subsection](#user-content-locations-in-detail-memory-in-detail-memory-direct-types-and-pointer-types) the padding on immutables is unusual).
+Memory being a padded location, each takes up one word (although note that as per the [previous subsection](#user-content-locations-in-detail-memory-in-detail-memory-direct-types-and-pointer-types), the padding on immutables was unusual prior to Solidity 0.8.9).
 This just leaves the question of the order that they are stored in.

 For the simple case of a contract without inheritance, the immutable state